 Education needed to be a Public Relations Specialist:

 What work experience do I need to become a PR Specialist?

 Public Relations Specialists work in the following industries:

 You May Also Be Interested In…

-Those thinking about becoming a Public Relations Specialist might also be interested in the following careers:
+Those interested in being a Public Relations Specialist may also be interested in: